 The first time I recognized a case of spiritual abuse was in a mainstream denominational church.
 The senior pastor’s teaching persistently painted a picture of the wider church environment and the world around us which portrayed our church as a lone lifeboat in a stormy sea.
 He was the captain and helmsman to guide us all to safety.

-To question him was to threaten the fragile well-being of the church.
+To question him (the leader) was therefore to threaten the fragile well-being of the church.
 Anyone who did question would be diminished from the pulpit and a few would be explicitly excommunicated, to be shunned – because of the danger to us of their alleged state of mind.
-A couple of years of that dynamic created a cult-like environment – one which it took up to a decade for its escapees to recover from.
+After only couple of years of that leadership dynamic had created a cult-like environment – which the regional structure was powerless to address – and which it took up to a decade for its escapees to recover from.

-When I heard that I could only baffle at the loss of Gospel perspective in that statement.
+When one of his staff meekly reported this exchange to me I could only baffle at the loss of Gospel perspective in that statement.
 How does a pastor reach such a sorry place as that?
-However, more recently I have been reflecting that everyone of us is vulnerable to slip-sliding onto that territory.
-So how might that happen?
+However, more recently I have come to realise that everyone of us in pastoral leadership is vulnerable to slip-sliding onto that kind of territory.

 Ensign Chekov (co-star – Walter Koenig) and